 Usually, Canadian banks are open all throughout the week, that is, all 6 days from Monday to Saturday.
 But there are also certain exceptions, like CIBC and TD Bank branches, that remain open on Sundays and offer drive-thrus as well.

-You can have access to all ATM services for the entire 24 hours of the day, the entire 7 days of the week, along with drive-through services of certain sites.
+You can have access to all ATM services for the entire 24 hours of the day, the entire 7 days of the week, along with drive-through services at certain sites.
 If the customers want, they can still make use of tellers; however, any ATM in the country or the banking website can provide access to their funds.

 S.No | Bank | Day | Working Hours |